 As Elks we take pride in ourselves for our reverance for flag and nation.
-What better way to express this pride than to and our purses and to give as lavishly as across the nation.
+What better way to express this pride than to come forward with our time, our talents and our purses and to give as lavishly as across the nation.
 Draw ideas for fundwe may to this noble program?